 Most mesothelioma cases are filed as individual personal injury or wrongful death lawsuits.

-For example, in 1994, the CCR proposed paying current and future asbestos victims $60,000 at most.
-This comes out to about $100,000 today when adjusted to inflation.
+For example, the CCR proposed paying current and future asbestos victims $60,000 at most in 1994.
+This comes out to about $121,000 in 2023 when adjusted for inflation.

 Asbestos Trust Funds

 When a manufacturer files for bankruptcy, all legal action against them stops.
 Manufacturers of asbestos-containing products that went bankrupt to avoid mesothelioma lawsuits were forced to establish asbestos trust funds to compensate asbestos victims.

 An estimated $30 billion is currently available in asbestos trust funds for present and future victims of asbestos exposure.